ctechfilmuniversity/lecture_ss23_creative_coding_for_beginners/docs/02_scripts/ccfb_ss23_04_flow_script.md

 * understand the basics of how code is structured and executed,
 * understand what function definition and function call are,
 * understand the difference between a function call and a code block,
-* know the importance of code readability,
+* know the importance of code readability, and
-* know how to implement user mouse and key inputs,
-* know how to implement if, if..else, and while conditional statements, and
 * with that understand how you can control the flow of a program.